Xunnamius/project-utils/docs/src/type-aliases/ProjectMetadata.md

 A mapping of sub-root package names to [WorkspacePackage](WorkspacePackage.md) objects in a monorepo, or `undefined` in a polyrepo.

+Note that unnamed and broken packages are _never_ included in this map, though they may be included in its `unnamed` and `broken` properties depending on the process that generated this metadata object.

 ### type

 > **type**: [`Polyrepo`](../enumerations/ProjectAttribute.md#polyrepo) \| [`Monorepo`](../enumerations/ProjectAttribute.md#monorepo)